The Watering Hole: The Kangaroo and Kiwi Pub, 2026 N.W. Market St., 297-0507, BALLARD

-The Atmosphere: The Kangaroo and Kiwi (or K&K for short) recently reopened after relocating to Ballard's Carnegie Public Library from their previous home near Green Lake.
-The move ought to make Australians, New Zealanders, and Seattleites rejoice.
-A brick and mortar establishment in the most literal sense of the term, the gorgeous old building is truly a gem.
-The ample interior is basically divided into thirds between the main bar, the pool room, and a separate dining/seating area.
-The walls are dotted with framed rugby jerseys and other sundry Aussie swag, and the freshly-buffed hardwood floors are just one example of the substantial facelift the space has received.
-An expansive patio with a small garden and picnic table seating immediately qualifies as the neighborhood's best outdoor drinking locale.
-During Tuesday afternoon happy hour, a half dozen dudes are hanging out inside, drinking beer, and watching various forms of football on TV.
+The Atmosphere: The Kangaroo and Kiwi (K&K for short) recently reopened after relocating to Ballard’s Carnegie Public Library from its previous home near Green Lake.
+The move ought to make Australians, New Zealanders, and Seattleites rejoice: A brick-and-mortar establishment in the most literal sense, the gorgeous old building is truly a gem.
+The ample interior is basically divided into thirds: the main bar, the pool room, and a separate dining/seating area.
+The walls are dotted with framed rugby jerseys and other sundry Aussie swag, and the freshly buffed hardwood floors are just one example of the substantial face-lift the space has received.
+An expansive patio with a small garden and picnic tables immediately qualifies as the neighborhood’s best outdoor drinking locale.
+During Tuesday-afternoon happy hour, half a dozen dudes are hanging out inside, drinking beer and watching various forms of football on TV.

-My tasting notes from the first sip: "Damn that's refreshing!"
+My tasting notes from the first sip: “Damn, that’s refreshing!”
 The drink is tart and minty, and tastes like a lemony mojito.
-Asked about the special ginger beer, Wiege (a Seattle area native) says it's popular in Australia, and he likes it because it's "not as spicy" as other kinds sold in the States.
+Asked about the special ginger beer, Wiege (a Seattle-area native) says it’s popular in Australia, and he likes it because it’s “not as spicy” as other versions sold in the States.

 “The Aussie version of a Dark and Stormy is made with Bundaberg rum,” he says.
 “But you can’t get it in the U.S. The only way is if somebody goes [to Australia] and brings some back, but then we can’t sell it.”